India: Diwali fireworks renew air pollution debate in Dehli – DW – 10/29/2024

 The BJP's Delhi President Virendra Sachdeva blamed the AAP administration for failing to control the air quality levels.
 AAP's Aatishi Marlena, who is the current chief minister of Delhi, told reporters that "the dirty politics of the BJP is responsible for growing air and water pollution."

-She said pollution in Delhi has increased due to stubble burning in the neighboring states of Haryana and Uttar Pradesh — ruled by the BJP — has been a leading cause of Delhi's deteriorating air quality.
+She said pollution in the capital region has increased due to stubble burning in the neighboring states of Haryana and Uttar Pradesh, both ruled by the BJP.

 "Air pollution in a city can't be reduced by just taking steps inside the municipal corporation boundaries as air pollution doesn't recognize any administrative or political boundaries and travels to hundreds of kilometers," Sunil Dahiya, founder of Envirocatalysts, a Delhi-based clean air advocacy group, told DW.